 Housing Your Betta Fish

-The first thing to consider for a betta fish is its environment.
+The first thing to consider for bettas is their environment.

 It can be fun to decorate a fish tank—there are so many different shapes, sizes, and colors of decorations found in pet stores and online.
 However, it is important to keep the betta fish in mind when choosing decorations.